strikefreedom17/Term2_CarND_KidnappedVehicle_ParticleFilter_KKP/README.md

 [image2]: ParticleFilter_Running.png

 # Kidnapped Vehicle Project Overview
 This repository contains all the code for the Vehicle Localization by applying Particle Filter technique.
 The main script that describes the particle filter algorithm is 'particle_filter.cpp' located in the 'src' folder.
 In order to pass the rubric criteria, the algorithm must be run successfully witin specified time of 100 seconds.
-The main script includes following functions:
+The main script includes following functions (in C++):

 1. "init": Initialize particle position (x,y) and heading (theta),